Location: Cumbria

 Architecture - Leisure

-Facilities include a 5,000 capacity stadium, modern changing and staffroom facilities, a multi-purpose hall and classrooms for use by local school children.
-The scheme was designed to be fully compliant with the requirements of the Football Foundation, the organisation founded by the Football Authorities and government to support the development of grass roots football.
+The new complex includes a 5,000-capacity stadium, modern changing and staff facilities, a multi-purpose hall, and dedicated classrooms for use by local schools, enabling the site to serve as a wider community asset.
+All elements of the project were designed to meet the standards set by the Football Foundation, the organisation established by the Football Authorities and UK Government to promote and support the development of grassroots football.

 Call Us On: